Does Sunscreen Expire? Sunscreen Expiration Explained

 As time goes by, chemical sunscreens with active ingredients like oxybenzone go through a process called oxidation (a chemical reaction that changes a substance).
 Mineral sunscreens with active ingredients of either zinc oxide or titanium dioxide degrade over time.

-How can you do a quick check to tell if your sunscreen is still good or not?
+Sunscreens must be stored at room temperature and not exposed to extreme temperatures.
+Follow the directions and information in the Drug fact box on the product for detailed information.
+Other than checking the expiration date, how can you do a quick check to tell if your sunscreen is still good or not?
 There are a few key indications that will tell you if your sunscreen has expired, such as:

 - Change in texture: When mineral sunscreens have been around too long, they tend to separate (you’ll notice a runny liquid) or become grainy.
 Chemical sunscreens can change in texture as well.